ajiva84/Roboadvisor/README.md

 # Overview

-I have developed a roboadvisor that provides investment portfolio recommendations for retirement.
-The Roboadvisor is build on Amazon Lex that establishes conversation with the client who is seeking advise on investment.
+I have developed a robo advisor that provides investment portfolio recommendations for retirement.
+The Robo advisor is developed on Amazon Lex that establishes conversation with the client who is seeking advise on investment.
 I have also used lambda funtion to enhance the capability of the robo to handle the error scenarios and process the inputs provided by the user.

 # Technologies